JoepVanlier/FiltherManual/readme.md

 # Filther User Manual v0.2

-Filther wouldn't be here without the tireless work of many individuals, to who I own thanks!
+Filther wouldn't be here without the work of many individuals, to whom I own thanks!
 While some filters and effects were modelled by me, many also came from literature sources.

 Filter attribution:
 - LP Diode Ladder ported from code by Dominique Wurtz (MIT Licensed), Copyright (c) 2012 Dominique Wurtz (www.blaukraut.info)